 He left the Ecologist in 2001 to write his first book One No, Many Yeses, a political travelogue which explored the growing anti-capitalist movement around the world.
 The book was published in 2003 by Simon and Schuster, in six languages across 13 countries.

 Paul’s second book, Real England, was published in 2008 by Portobello.
-An exploration of the changing face of his home country in an age of globalisation, the book was quoted in speeches by the Prime Minister and the Archbishop of Canterbury, helped inspire the success of the hit West End play ‘Jerusalem’ and saw its author compared to Cobbett and Orwell by more than one newspaper, which he enjoyed.
+An exploration of the changing face of his home country in an age of globalisation, the book was quoted in speeches by the Prime Minister and the Archbishop of Canterbury and saw its author compared to Cobbett and Orwell by more than one newspaper, which he enjoyed.

 Are you showing off?

 A bit.
-In 2009, Paul launched, with Dougald Hine, the Dark Mountain Project, a writers’ and artists’ movement designed to question the stories our culture is telling itself.
-What began as a self-published pamphlet has become a global network of writers, artists and thinkers.
-Paul is now the Project’s editorial director.
+In 2009, Paul dreamed up and launched the Dark Mountain Project, a writers’ and artists’ movement designed to question the stories our culture is telling itself in a time of ecological and social unravelling.
+What began as a self-published pamphlet has become a global network of writers, artists and thinkers, publishing two books a year and running events around the world.

 In 2011, Paul’s first poetry collection, Kidland, was published by Salmon.
 He has won various prizes for his poetry, including the 2012 Wenlock Prize.

 In 2014, Paul’s first novel, The Wake was published.
-It was longlisted for the Man Booker and the Folio Prizes, nearly won the Goldsmiths Prize and did actually win the Gordon Burn Prize and the Bookseller Book of the Year Award.
+It was longlisted for the Man Booker, the Desmond Elliott and the Folio Prizes, nearly won the Goldsmiths Prize and did actually win the Gordon Burn Prize and the Bookseller Book of the Year Award.
 In 2015, it was published in the US by Graywolf Press.

 Paul’s journalism has appeared in all sorts of places, including in the Guardian, Independent, Daily Telegraph, Daily Express, Le Monde, New Statesman, New Internationalist, Big Issue, Adbusters, BBC Wildlife and the London Review of Books.
 He has appeared on various TV and radio programmes, most shamefully ‘This Morning with Richard and Judy.’